-At the start of each campaign, all 20 Premier League teams have aspirations of winning the title, especially after what Leicester City showed small clubs was possible during their magical 2015-16 season.
+At the start of each campaign, all 20 Premier League teams have aspirations of winning the title, especially after Leicester City showed small clubs what was possible during their magical 2015-16 season.

 With the bottom three EPL teams getting relegated to the EFL Championship at the end of the season, surviving the drop is a must for clubs and their fan bases.

 As we head into the final stretch of the 2022-23 campaign, there is no clear-cut favorite to be relegated as nine teams are separated by just four points at the bottom half of the table.